jwtowner/lug/README.md

 - Direct and indirect left recursion with precedence levels to disambiguate subexpressions with mixed left/right recursion
 - Traditional PEG syntax has been extended to support attribute grammars
 - Cut operator to commit to currently matched parse prefix and prune all backtrack entries
-- Evaluation of semantic actions is deferred, ensuring actions do not execute on failed branches or invalid input
+- Deferred evaluation of semantic actions, ensuring actions do not execute on failed branches or invalid input
 - Generated parsers are compiled down to special-purpose bytecode and executed in a virtual parsing machine
 - UTF-8 text parsing with near-complete Level 1 support of the UTS #18 Unicode Regular Expressions technical standard
 - Header only library using C++17 language and library features